Interactions-Nexus/Nexus-Wiki/interactions/int-incident.md

 # INCIDENT REPORT

-The arm will check and balance itself and the responsibility lies with every team member working in the arm.
-Every person in the arm has to be fully aware of the DAO constituition, arm processes and the contract.
+The arm will check and balance itself, and the responsibility lies with every team member working in the arm.
+Every person in the arm has to be fully aware of the DAO constituition, arm processes, and the contract.
 It is manadated that when any of the DAO or arm process is broken it has to be submitted as incident report to the chair.
-The incident reporting should not be used as a weapon to haress other member(s) or group(s) and the arm has to make sure of this.
+The incident reporting should not be used as a weapon to harass other member(s) or group(s) and the arm has to make sure of this.

 The incident reports will be of two types: